steffieMD/alx-low_level_programming/0x0A-argc_argv/README.md

-This directory contains the project C- argc, argv
+This directory contains the project C- programming : ARGC and ARGV